Pain · Mittelstand

 The Real Cost.

 1. Pipeline.
-Bounce above 70% on US traffic erases roughly nine out of ten warm leads before discovery.
+Bounce above 70% on US traffic erases roughly nine out of ten warm leads before the first call.

 2. Time.
 Trade-show leads cool in ten to fourteen days.
 A site that does not convert wastes that window once a year.